Working overseas? Prospect can still help

 Union Network International (UNI) is a global network representing over 900 unions worldwide.
 Prospect members who are working in a country other than their home country are eligible for support through the UNI passport scheme.
 This means can get help from a locally-based union which understands employment conditions and employment law in the country in which you are working.

-For more information about the UNI passport scheme, please contact us.
+For more information about the UNI passport scheme, please visit their website.

 Mobil-net: advice on living and working elsewhere in Europe